Background pattern

 Do not freeze.

-From a microbiological standpoint, the product should be used immediately after dilution.
-If not used immediately, storage conditions in use and conditions before use are the responsibility of the user.
+From a microbiological point of view, the product should be used immediately after dilution.
+If not used immediately, the storage conditions during use and before use are the responsibility of the user.

 • The active ingredient is busulfan.
 One ml of concentrate contains 6 mg of busulfan (60 mg in the vial).
 After dissolution: one ml of solution contains approximately 0.5 mg of busulfan.